Alejogb1/job-board/blog-data/how-do-i-create-an-sti-type-in-rails.md

 id: "how-do-i-create-an-sti-type-in-rails"
 ---

-Alright, let's tackle this.
-Single Table Inheritance, or STI, in Rails – it's a topic I've bumped into a fair few times over the years, and it’s usually a case of balancing design elegance with potential pitfalls.
+Alright,  Single Table Inheritance, or STI, in Rails – it's a topic I've bumped into a fair few times over the years, and it’s usually a case of balancing design elegance with potential pitfalls.
 The core idea, of course, is to represent a hierarchy of related classes using a single database table.
 This can be wonderfully convenient for certain scenarios, but it also needs careful consideration.
 I've seen projects where STI was a perfect fit, and others where it caused more headaches than it solved.

 Essentially, in Rails, you define a base class that corresponds to your table, and then create subclasses that inherit from it.
 Rails uses a special `type` column in your database table to keep track of which subclass an individual row represents.